Selective sweep: Detection

+The interaction between beneficial mutations and nearby linked neutral variation was first proposed by John Maynard-Smith and John Haigh in 1974.
+They established that selective sweeps leave distinct localised signatures in genomic regions flanking the site under selection.
+Modern genomic techniques have significantly advanced out ability to detect these signatures.

+Linkage Disequilibrium (LD)

-Whether or not a selective sweep has occurred can be investigated in various ways.
-One method is to measure linkage disequilibrium, i.e., whether a given haplotype is overrepresented in the population.
+Linkage disequilibrium refers to association of genes in a population that is causes a given haplotype to be overrepresented in the population.
 Under neutral evolution, genetic recombination will result in the reshuffling of the different alleles within a haplotype, and no single haplotype will dominate the population.
 However, during a selective sweep, selection for a positively selected gene variant will also result in selection of neighbouring alleles and less opportunity for recombination.
 Therefore, the presence of strong linkage disequilibrium might indicate that there has been a recent selective sweep, and can be used to identify sites recently under selection.

 There have been many scans for selective sweeps in humans and other species, using a variety of statistical approaches and assumptions.

 In maize, a recent comparison of yellow and white corn genotypes surrounding Y1—the phytoene synthetase gene responsible for the yellow endosperm color, shows strong evidence for a selective sweep in yellow germplasm reducing diversity at this locus and linkage disequilibrium in surrounding regions.
 White maize lines had increased diversity and no evidence of linkage disequilibrium associated with a selective sweep.

+Site Frequency Spectrum (SFS)

+Sweeps result in a detectable difference in the prevalence of high and low frequency derived variants near the site of selection.
+This trend arises as neutral sites linked to the swept haplotype will increase in frequency, whereas the variants further from the beneficial mutation (and therefore not linked) will decrease in frequency, creating very distinct patterns.

+When using SFS based scans, an average background SFS is estimated, which is then compared to the SFS of regions expected to have been under a selective sweep.

+Effectiveness of Detection

+There have been many scans proposed over the years to effectively detect selective sweeps in humans and other species, using a variety of statistical approaches and assumptions.
+These detection tools (such as SweepFinder, SweeD, OmegaPlus) have been discussed in terms of relability and detection power, with no consensus in the field on what is the most reliable method.

+Factors such as background selection (BGS), effective population size (Ne), and population structure (such as fragmentation, bottlenecks and migration) have all been discussed while evaluating the effectiveness of detection methods, as most tools to not consider all in their predictions.